 Below are our most recent Ofsted and Diocesan inspection reports.
 Please click on the links to open the documents.

-As you will see the school has been judged as Good with Outstanding features.
-This is a testament to the hard work and dedication of all the staff, teaching and support and our Governors who have worked tirelessly to achieve this realistic outcome under the New Framework.
+As you will see, our school has maintained its status as a Good school.
+This is a testament to the hard work and dedication of all the staff and governors, and our wonderful children and parents who are real advocates of our school.

 Diocesan Inspection Report - May 2018

 On behalf of the governing body, Mr Grove, and school staff